FennBoii/YTM-OP/README.md

 2. open a cmd window and make sure you have npm and node installed.
 3. cd into the directory and type "npm i".
 (This might take a while)
 4. When everything is installed it should say: "found 0 vulnerabilities"; when you see this your ready.
+(if it says anything else, run 'npm audit fix')
-5. simply run "npm run start".
-You have launched the development version.
+6. lastly, simply run "npm run start".
+You have launched the newest version.

 </center>